Built-ins#

 The returned matrix may or may not be a view depending on the active class.

-- compare(other: RealMatrix[Any, Any, float]) Literal[-1, 0, 1] #
+- compare(other: RealMatrix[Any, Any, float]) Literal[-1, 0, 1]#

 Return literal

-, respectivelyMatrices are lexicographically compared values first, shapes second - similar to how built-in sequences compare values first, lengths second.
+-1,0, or+1if the matrix lexicographically compares less than, equal, or greater thanother, respectivelyMatrices are lexicographically compared values first, shapes second - similar to how built-in sequences compare values first, lengths second.

-- lesser(other: RealMatrix[M_co, N_co, float]) IntegerMatrix[M_co, N_co, bool] #
+- lesser(other: RealMatrix[M_co, N_co, float]) IntegerMatrix[M_co, N_co, bool]#

 - lesser(other: float) IntegerMatrix[M_co, N_co, bool]